Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Exploring Causal Connectivity using TAR Models

 Let $S_\text{ M1}={\hat{\varepsilon}_\text{ M1}}^\prime\times{\hat{\varepsilon}_\text{ M1}}^\text{}$ and $S_\text{ M2}=\hat{\varepsilon}^\prime_\text{ M2}\times {\hat\varepsilon_\text{ M2}}^\text{}$ denote the sum of squared residuals obtained by LS estimation in (\ref{eq8}) and (\ref{eq9}), respectively; and let $r_0$ is denoting the true value of the threshold value $r$; then testing the existence of threshold non-linearity can be accomplished by the testing the hypothesis of $\text{H}_0: r = r_0$ considering the following likelihood ratio (LR) test statistic;

-The test of the hypothesis of $\text{H}_0$ (i.e., \text{M1} against \text{M2} or linear vs. non-linear model) is to reject for large values of $LR(r_0)$.
-This is the LR test under the auxiliary assumption that $\varepsilon_t$ are independent $N(0,\sigma^2)$.
-It also corresponds to the conventional F (or Wald) and the Lagrange multiplier (or score) tests.
-However, the asymptotic distribution of the $LR$ does not follow a chi-square distribution since the nuisance parameter $r$ is not identified and does not enter the model under the null hypothesis of no threshold effect.
-To overcome this barrier, \cite{hansen1996inference} demonstrates that the asymptotic distribution and thus $p$-values can be approximated by a residual bootstrap simulation.
+The test of \( H_0 \) (i.e., \text{M1} against \text{M2}, linear vs. nonlinear model) involves rejecting large values of \( LR(r_0) \).
+This is the likelihood ratio test under the assumption that \( \varepsilon_t \) are independent \( N(0,\sigma^2) \), corresponding to the conventional F (Wald) and Lagrange multiplier (score) tests.
+However, since the nuisance parameter \( r \) is not identified under the null hypothesis of no threshold effect, the asymptotic distribution of \( LR \) does not follow a chi-square distribution.
+To overcome this, \cite{hansen1996inference} demonstrates that $p$-values can be approximated using residual bootstrap simulation.
 The test procedure also provides a heteroskedasticity-consistent Lagrange multiplier test that adjusts for heteroskedastic error terms.
 The asymptotic distribution of the threshold nonlinearity test and some of the major theoretical problems of inference for TAR model estimation are comprehensively studied by \cite{hansen1996inference, hansen1997inference, hansen1999testing,hansen2000sample}.
-Through testing the existence of threshold non-linearity, we aim to discern the connectivity between channels, shedding light on the directed connectivity within the brain.
+Through testing the existence of threshold non-linearity, we aim to discern the connectivity between time series, shedding light on the causal connectivity.